Concordium/concordium-node-sdk-js/README.md

 // Require just one key on the credential to sign.
 This can be any number
 // up to the number of public keys added to the credential. const threshold: number = 1;

+// The index of the credential that will be created.
+This index is per identity
+// and has to be in sequence, and not already used.
+Note that index 0 is used
-const credentialIndex: number = 1;
+// by the initial credential that was created with the identity. const credentialIndex: number = 1;

 // In this example the credential will have one signing key, but there